pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_access-manager.md

 ```

 ### Returns
-- No return value.
+No return value.

 ## Grant token - spaces & users (deprecated)
+##### Deprecated

-Deprecated: Use grantToken() with channels, groups, uuids.
+Use grantToken() with channels, groups, and uuids instead.

+##### Requires Access Manager add-on
+Enable on your keyset.

+##### Server only operation
-Requires Access Manager add-on.
-Server-only with secretKey; don’t use secretKey in client SDKs.
+Requires secretKey; do not use secretKey in client SDKs.

-Generates a token with ttl, authorizedUserId, permissions for:
+Generates a token with:
+- ttl (required),
+- authorizedUserId,
-- spaces
+- resources/patterns for spaces and users.
-- users (user metadata)

-Permissions (deprecated):
+Permissions (deprecated resources):
 - space: read, write, get, manage, update, join, delete
 - user: get, update, delete

-TTL (deprecated)
+TTL:
-- Required; max 43,200.
+- Required; max 43,200 minutes.
 Recommended 10–60 minutes.

-RegEx (deprecated)
+Regex:
-- Use patterns to grant by RegEx.
+- Use patterns for permission-by-pattern.

-Authorized user ID (deprecated)
+Authorized user ID:
-- Bind token to authorizedUserId to prevent impersonation.
+- If set, only that userId can use the token.

-### Method(s) - spaces & users (deprecated)
+#### Method(s) - spaces & users (deprecated)
 ```
 `1pubnub.grantToken({
 2    ttl: number,